 Since most users now use portable devices like laptop, mobile phones, tables, the existence of a highly stable wireless network is more important than a wired network.
-In such a wireless network, users must be able to access each other’s devices and network servers, and at the other hand, they need to access to the Internet also, which makes a series of challenges.In this article, we intend to propose 5 recommendations for choosing a good WiFi router for your office to fulfill all of your requirements.
+In such a wireless network, users must be able to access each other’s devices and network servers, and at the other hand, they need to access to the Internet also, which makes a series of challenges.In this article, We’ve proposed 5 recommendations for choosing the best WiFi router for your office to fulfill all of your requirements.

 1- Router’s technology